 P.O.S.T.
 INSTRUCTOR RIFLE QUALIFICATION COURSE

-GENERAL LEARNING GOAL: The student will qualify with a rifle at a range using the P.O.S.T. approved course.
+GENERAL LEARNING GOAL: The student will qualify with a rifle at a range using the utilizing the P.O.S.T. approved rifle course and with a maximum of three formal attempts.